huss-osman/devops-learning/06-aws/networking/05-amazon-vpc.md

 * IPv4 cannot be disabled when IPv6 is enabled
 * Internet Gateways support both IPv4 and IPv6 traffic
 * EC2 instances can communicate using either protocol
+* Sufficient IPv4 address space is still required even when using IPv6

 ---